hesterrk/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that the '.forEach' method does not return a new array whereas the .map returns a new transformed array as the latter manipulates/reshapes the data without altering the original dataset

 2. What is the difference between a function and a method?

 3. What is closure?